Alexander Vindex Vennard: Journalism

 While a little mischievous, he was also known for his inquiring mind and flair for the news.
 After 1910 with the closure of the paper, and marrying in Proserpine, Vennard moved and became a reporter for the Sydney Morning Herald newspaper.
 Leaving his wife of a couple of years, he then became a swagman around Castlereagh, New South Wales, whilst still contributing newspaper articles.
 Part of this break was to be done with poet Henry Lawson, in 'Ogilvie country' heading towards Coonamble, New South Wales.

 With the advent of World War I, Vennard enlisted in August 1914 at Coonamble, as Frank Reid, and served in the infantry in the Gallipoli campaign before transferring to the Imperial Camel Corps in Egypt.
 He also wrote of his impressions of Australian soldiers and their humour.
 While recuperating from wounds in the Camel Corps campaigns, writing as Frank Reid, he agreed to edit an Australian Imperial Forces paper leading to the creation of The Kia-Ora Coo-ee regimental newspaper. ('Kia-ora' being a Māori language phrase for 'good luck' and 'Coo-ee' being an Australian call or hail.)

 Returning to Australia, he contributed short stories and general literary work for two years to Smith's Weekly, before going home to North Queensland.
 Here, as Bowyang, he contributed to the 'On the track' articles, and the later 'On the top rail' column, in the Townsville Bulletin and North Queensland Register.
 He would commonly write under one name, but refer to his articles written under another name.

 Vennard, as Maurice Deane, also managed the ' Corner' newspaper column and the Golden Rule Club for the Bulletin and Register.

 Later life

 Daughter Jean was married to Charles John Harding in 1931, given to be one of the largest weddings in Bowen at the time.
 His son Jim served in World War II becoming one of the Rats of Tobruk.
 His son Keith served in New Guinea.
 Daughter Yvonne had enlisted in the WAAAF and married John Irving Medland in 1943.
 Jean and Yvonne continued to live in Bowen.

-A strong promoter of the town of Bowen and living at Sari Bair residence, Don Street, Vennard became seriously ill in his final months before passing away in February 1947.
+A strong promoter of the town of Bowen and living at Sari Bair residence, Don Street, Vennard became seriously ill in his final months before dying in February 1947.
 He left his wife Isabel, his two sons and two daughters.